komuw/tyk-playground/README.md

 14. You can also enable HTTP2
       https://tyk.io/docs/tyk-oss-gateway/configuration/#http_server_optionsenable_http2

+15. Tyk has many more features.
+Please consult the [documentation](https://tyk.io/docs/)

 # examples:
 Let's go through some examples.
 This examples do not cover all the various things that the tyk-gateway can do, for a more comprehensive take see the [tyk documentation](https://tyk.io/docs/)